-Highlight issues for HPC as a service.
-As data volume grows increasingly large number of applications generalizing this use such as biological sciences need to use HPC systems.
-CINET can be used to deliver case (e.g. for ref. the compute resource necessary for such domains. architecture) More Information http://cinet.vbi.vt.edu/cinet_new/ (URLs)
+Highlight issues for generalizing this use HPC as a service.
+As data volume grows increasingly large number of applications such as biological sciences need to use HPC systems.
+CINET can be used to deliver 0 0 the compute resource necessary for such domains.
+More Information (URLs) http://cinet.vbi.vt.edu/cinet_new/